 I’ve been aware of Marvel artist, Greg Land, for quite a few years.
 He has a very particular style of drawing – especially when it comes to facial expressions and body positions.
 He is currently working on X-Men-related stories, but has worked on Ultimate Fantastic Four and the Ultimate Power mini-series.
-Land also has a long history working with DC books, such as Nightwing and Birds of Prey, while he also had a long run with CrossGen’s series, Sojourn.
+Land also has a long history working with DC books, such as Nightwing and Birds of Prey.
+He also had a long run with the CrossGen’s series, Sojourn.
 Needless to say, Land has a great amount of experience with his short-time being in the comic drawing business.

 However, it does not take a rocket scientist to see Land’s work as questionable.

 But let’s backtrack slightly for a little bit of comic book art history and law suits.

 You may notice the likeliness of other celebrities in things, such as Arnold Swarchenegger in the newest rendition of Terminator: Salvation, or Carrie Fisher as a pez dispenser as Princess Leia.
 Needless to say, the celebrities do not have a problem with this because the movie studios and a few others own the rights to the likeliness of their characters.
 The celebrities “look” in those movies, for those specific franchises, are owned.
 It’s like Warner Brothers owning the rights to Batman movies.
 Fox cannot make a movie with even a hint of Batman in it because Warner Brothers own Batman and most things related to him.
 It sounds pretty standard and easy-peasy.